 •search for romaji

 •search for Japanese (hiragana and/or katakana)

 •search for Kanji including wild cards for missing kanji

 •draw a kanji with your finger and look it up in seconds

-•small download (less than 1 megabyte) not hundreds of megabytes like some other dictionaries
+•small download, not hundreds of megabytes like some other dictionaries

 •completely self contained, no internet access required

 the search results to the clipboard for use in other apps